AppliedLogicSystems/ALSProlog/docs/docs/guide/3-Modules.md

 If the called procedure p/n is not defined in a module, M, from which it is called, then the system will search the use list of M (see 3.3.2 below) for a module M1 that exports the procedure (p/n) in question.
-If such a module M1 is found, then all occurrences of the procedure p/n in the calling module M will be ‘forwarded’ to the procedure p/n defined in the module M1.
+If such a module M1 is found, then all occurrences of the procedure p/n in the calling module M will be 'forwarded' to the procedure p/n defined in the module M1.
 After the procedure p/n has been forwarded from module M to another module M1, all future calls to procedure p/n from within M will be automatically routed to the proper place in M1 without further intervention